Bestselling author of Hourglass and Inheritance, host of the Family Secrets podcast.

 What makes a person a person?
 What combination of heredity and environment, nature and nurture, shapes our lives and forms our identity?
 After a lifetime spent writing fiction and memoir about the corrosive power of secrets within families, Dani Shapiro stumbled upon a massive family secret of her own: her beloved father was not her father.
-As she writes in her upcoming book, Inheritance: “I always knew there was a secret.
+As she writes in Inheritance: “I always knew there was a secret.
 What I didn’t know: the secret was me.”
 This lecture delves into Shapiro’s own detective story as she discovers a radically different truth than the one she had known, and shines a spotlight on the complex, ethical ramifications of this moment in history, during which science and technology have outpaced the human heart's capacity to contend with what we may discover.

 The Stories We Carry

 We all carry stories within us.
 Sometimes we’re aware of those stories – our well-honed narratives – and sometimes we aren’t.
 The writing life is an excavation of our inner world.
 We mine our patch of earth over the course of stories, novels, essays, memoirs, poems.
 We move toward what obsesses us, what we are unable to articulate until we follow the line of words.
 This lecture is about finding a voice, which is another way of saying, finding courage.
 Dani Shapiro will take us through her writing life as she moves ever deeper into her most resonant themes.
 This talk is also about the power of the unconscious, and what we reveal to our readers, and to ourselves, as we discover the true nature of the stories we carry.